Smell and taste recovery techniques for laryngectomees

 On exhalation the air would do the tour inverse, in this way, a nasal airflow is generated that allows the odorous particles to stimulate the olfactory epithelium.

-The nasal airflow induction technique consists of the generation of negative and positive pressures in the oral cavity through mouth movements in such a way that these pressures are transmitted through the rhinopharynx to the nostrils.
+The nasal airflow induction technique involves creating negative and positive pressures in the oral cavity through mouth movements.
+These pressures are transmitted through the rhinopharynx to the nostrils.
 This achieves the entrance and exit of air from them.

 One end of the tube is connected to the nostril and the other end is free.